 What is Rolling Wave Planning?

-Rolling Wave Planning is one of the techniques in the ‘Define Activities’ process under Project Time Management.
+Rolling Wave Planning is one of the techniques in the ‘Define Activities’ process under Project Schedule Management.
 In this technique, detailed planning is done for activities in near term and high-level planning for activities to be performed far away in the future.
 As the project progresses, and requirements become more clear, more detailed planning is done for the work packages at lower levels of the WBS.

 What better way to understand a concept than looking at an example.
 Let’s say you want to visit India on vacation and your objective is to have fun and explore the country.
 However, you’ve never been there before.
 You do however know some places of interest like The Taj Mahal.
 Initially, you decide that you’ll leave on Dec 20 and return on Jan 04.
 You book your flight tickets and hotel room in New Delhi (one of the cities with an International Airports).
 Once you reach New Delhi, you talk to the locals and figure out all the places of interest.
 Then you plan your days, like when you want to visit each place, how you are going to get there, where you’ll stay, what you’ll do there, etc. Your plans become more detailed as days progress.
 This is an example of Rolling Wave Planning.